quasarframework/quasar-framework.org/source/guide/index.md

 ...then go for the best developer experience:

 First, we will need to install Quasar CLI.
 Make sure you have Node >=8 and NPM >=5 installed on your machine.
+We'll also be installing Vue CLI 3.0, which is only needed for initializing a Quasar project.

 ```bash
 # make sure you have vue-cli globally installed